Tooth decay is the most common oral condition among adults and especially children.

 What are the tooth decay symptoms?

 The kind of tooth decay is different from one child to another.
-Most common symptoms are:
+The most common symptoms are:

 - It is likely that white spots develop in the decaying parts, emerging signs of enamel deterioration.
 Children do show initial sensitivity.

 - The development of small light-brown cavities

 - These cavities start to get deeper and darker and turn black

 Since symptoms can be difficult to notice.
 An in-office examination is necessary.
-Especially, if there is any pain, a visit to pediatricians can provide a good diagnosis.
+Especially, if there is any pain, a visit to a pediatrician can provide a good diagnosis.

 - Oral and dental pain